LukeH32/MCA-2022/README.md

 ## WEEK 8

+This week, we started the process of extracting metadata from raw metadata, through the use of software Sonic Visualizer.
+We chose 3 audio tracks which related to our theme and these were downloaded.
+With the tracks, each one was run through Sonic Visualizer and a Spectogram and Waveform analysis of each track was generated.
+The results of each track have been recorded below:

 ![Sultans of Swing Studio Version spectogram](https://github.com/LukeH32/MCA-2022/blob/master/data/Sultans%20of%20Swing%20Studio%20Version%20Spectogram.png)
 Sultans of Swing Studio Version Spectogram
 ![Sultans of Swing Studio Version Waveform](https://github.com/LukeH32/MCA-2022/blob/master/data/Sultans%20of%20Swing%20Studio%20Version%20Waveform.png)